amcginlay/eks-demos/doc/06-build-cluster/README.md

 This is good practice but what if you still require occasional remote access to these EC2 instances for diagnostic purposes?

 Here's the scripted equivalent of [this](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-systems-manager-vpc-endpoints/) knowledge base article which opens up your worker nodes to Systems Manager (SSM) Session Manager.
+Note that the IAM role for your worker nodes already has the `AmazonSSMManagedInstanceCore` policy attached which is part of this solution (see your cluster config YAML file above).

 ```bash
 CLUSTER_NAME=${C9_PROJECT}